Queen Seonjeong (Sinjong): Early life and marriage

-The future Queen Seonjeong was born as the fourth and youngest daughter of Wang On, Duke Gangneung (왕온 강릉공).
+The future Queen Seonjeong was born as the fourth and youngest daughter of Wang On, Duke Gangneung.
 It was said that from childhood, she had a straight and bright personality, as well as having gentle and quietly behavior.
-She later changed her clan name to that of her mother's Kim clan, and married Duke Pyeongnyang (평량공, 平諒公), the youngest son of King Injong and Queen Gongye.
+She later changed her clan name to that of her mother's Kim clan, and married Duke Pyeongnyang, the youngest son of King Injong and Queen Gongye.